-The high prevalence of tourist visas among those interviewed can be explained by the fact that access to territory in the region has been facilitated by the existing agreements, in the context of the Andean Community and Mercosur.
+The high prevalence of tourist visas among those interviewed can be explained by the fact that access to territory in the region has been facilitated by the existing agreements, in the context of the Andean Community and Mercosur7.
 In addition, several ad hoc temporary residence permits and legal stay arrangements specifically designed to ensure safe and regular movement of Venezuelans were adopted at the country level, including, among others, in Brazil, Colombia, and Peru.

 Venezuelans holding tourist visas are exposed to the risk of an irregular migratory situation once their transitory permits expire.
-For most Venezuelans holding a tourist visa, it remains increasingly complex to regularize their migratory situation due to the great difficulty to meet migratory requirements in terms of documentation, certified records and fees.
+For most Venezuelans holding a tourist visa, it is becoming increasingly complicated to regularize their migratory situation becasue of difficulties in obtaining the necessary documentation, certified records and fees.

-Longer-term solutions to replace expired temporary permits or stay arrangements are not yet fully in place and countries hosting Venezuelans have taken different approaches to the issue.
+Longer-term solutions to replace expired temporary permits or stay arrangements are not yet fully in place, and countries hosting Venezuelans have taken different approaches to the issue8.
 Among those interviewed, people holding a permanent residence permit are mostly residing in the Southern Cone (Argentina, Chile and Uruguay) and arrived mainly by plane directly from Venezuela or via Brazil.